Kori Roberson

-Kori Roberson Jr. (born February 5, 2001) is an American professional football defensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+Kori Roberson Jr. (born February 5, 2001) is an American professional football defensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at Oklahoma and SMU.

 Early life

 Kori Roberson Jr. was born on February 5, 2001.
 He played high school football at Manvel High School in Manvel, Texas.
 He was rated a four-star recruit by ESPN.com and a three-star recruit by both 247Sports.com and Rivals.com.

 College career

 Roberson first played college football for the Oklahoma Sooners of the University of Oklahoma.
 As a true freshman in 2019, he played in four games as a backup and posted one solo tackle before being redshirted.
 After missing the 2020 season opener, he played in the remaining ten games (starting four) during the COVID-19 shortened 2020 season, recording four solo tackles, seven assisted tackles, one sack, and one pass breakup.
 Roberson appeared in all 13 games as a backup nose guard in 2021, totaling five solo tackles, 12 assisted tackles, and 0.5 sacks.
 He did not appear in any games during the 2022 season.
 He majored in communication at Oklahoma.

 On May 16, 2023, Roberson announced that he was transferring to Arizona State.
 However, on May 25, 2023, he switched his commitment to Southern Methodist University, returning to his home state of Texas.
 He played in 13 games for the SMU Mustangs during the 2023 season, recording 16 solo tackles, 13 assisted tackles, three sacks, one pass breakup, and one interception that he returned 16 yards for a touchdown in the season opener.
 Roberson appeared in 13 games in 2024, totaling 10 solo tackles, 14 assisted tackles, one sack, one interception, and three pass breakups, earning honorable mention All-Atlantic Coast Conference honors.
 SMU finished the 2024 season ranked 12th in the AP poll.